 CVCC Announces Hall of Fame Inductees

-PHENIX CITY, AL— Chattahoochee Valley Community College (CVCC) is proud to announce three distinguished inductees for Hall of Fame 2020 in preparation of the College’s annual celebration to be held on March 12, 2020.
+PHENIX CITY, AL— Chattahoochee Valley Community College (CVCC) and the CVCC Foundation are proud to announce three distinguished inductees for Hall of Fame 2021 in preparation of the College’s annual celebration to be held on March 11, 2021.
+For the first time ever, this will be a special virtual celebration.

 “It is such an honor for us as an institution to recognize and celebrate these individuals, “said President Jackie Screws.
-“We pride ourselves in providing a quality education and great service to our communities, and these exemplify this high standard.
+“We pride ourselves in providing a quality education and great service to our communities, and these honorees exemplify this high standard.
 What better way to honor our inductees than by also helping future graduates who have a need.
-The monies raised at this
+The monies raised through this event make a real difference in students’ lives by providing scholarship funding.”

-One of the highlights of this event is a silent auction.
-In year’s past some of the most popular items have included International trips, spa packages, original art, and tickets to premiere sports events.
+To date, more than $380,000 has been contributed to scholarships thanks to the Hall of Fame.
+One of the highlights of the event is the silent auction, and this year, it will be conducted online.
+Some of the most popular auction items in year’s past have included International trips, spa packages, original art, and tickets to premiere sports events.
 On average, anywhere from 40 to 60 items (some in bundled packages) are available for bid.
 The College is currently accepting donations for its silent auction.